csquires/chandlersquires.com/content/authors/admin/_index.md

 - Visitors
 ---

-My research is centered on learning the effects of intervening in complex systems, with a particular focus on cellular biology and healthcare.
-This spans causal structure learning, active learning for causal structure discovery, causal representation learning, and treatment effect estimation.
-I am lucky enough to be co-advised by Caroline Uhler and David Sontag.
+I am a fourth-year PhD student in EECS at MIT.
+My research is centered on learning the effects of interventions and distribution shift in complex systems, with a particular focus on cellular biology and healthcare.
+This spans causal structure learning, experimental design, causal representation learning, and treatment effect estimation.
+I am lucky to be co-advised by [Caroline Uhler](https://www.carolineuhler.com) and [David Sontag](https://people.csail.mit.edu/dsontag/).

-Slides from my talks can be found at https://github.com/csquires/chandler-squires-talks/blob/main/README.md.
+Slides from my talks can be found [here](https://github.com/csquires/chandler-squires-talks/blob/main/README.md).
+Lecture notes and recordings from my course on causality can be found [here](https://arxiv.org/abs/2006.03735).

+I am the main developer of [causaldag](https://github.com/uhlerlab/causaldag).